hacklyon/McHacks-Registration/README.md

 ### Application
 ![Application](./docs/images/screenshots/application.png)

 The Application tab takes users to their registration or confirmation form.
+It has the addition of a resume uploading feature that backends into an AWS S3 Bucket.

 ### Team Registration
 Hackathons commonly allow participants to register and be admitted as a team.
 The Team tab allows users to create or join a team with other users.